Rishi Sunak will give Tory MPs a free vote on Boris Johnson's future, reports - ExBulletin

 According to the Times, the Prime Minister will not whip MPs to protect his predecessor.

-There’s no way we’ll be stuck in the hell that is Owen Paterson again, a government source said.
+There’s no way we’re staying stuck in the hell that is Owen Paterson, a government source said.

 Another Conservative MP added: I will follow the committee and I’m sure most of my colleagues will too.
 They worked under intense pressure.